Akshay7995/Fatigue-Monitoring/README.md

 *Jumper wires

-Software Requirements:
+-->Software Requirements:

 *Arduino IDE

-Uploading the Code:
+-->Uploading the Code:

 *Install the Arduino IDE.

 *Connect your Arduino board to your computer.

-*Open the provided code (fatigue_monitoring.ino) in the Arduino IDE.
+*Open the provided code (Eye.ino) in the Arduino IDE.

 *Select your Arduino board and serial port from the IDE's tools menu.